AhPro7/image-classification-out-of-classes/README.md

 ## Project Overview

 In this project, I aim to solve the image classification problem for lung images.
-I have designed and evaluated a classifier using the powerful Visionary Image Transformer (Vit).
+I have designed and evaluated a classifier using the powerful Vision Transformer (Vit).
 Additionally, I have explored two solutions for images that fall outside the designated classes.

 ## Getting Started